Kevin Peach, NRS International

 Bill is a former Army Major with over ten years of service including 17 months in Iraq serving under Generals Casey and Petraeus.
 Bill is an active community leader and volunteer serving as Chapter Captain for Team Red, White and Blue in his local community of Alexandria, VA.
 He also serves on the Advisory Board of Vets' Community Connections (VCC), a community-based initiative designed to involve a greater number of individuals in veteran reintegration efforts.

 Bill received his Bachelor of Science in Geospatial Information Science from the United States Military Academy, West Point, NY.
-He lives in Alexandria, VA with his wife and son.
+He lives in Alexandria, VA with his wife, son and daughter.

 Return to top